 The lake, which is 46 metres deep, gets this beautiful green colour from the crystals and hot spring algae in the lake.

 I always stop by the lake just to see what it looks like; sometimes it is green and sometimes it is blue as the colour varies from day to day.

 The two silos for hay

 Close to Grænavatn, you will notice two silos for hay (silage).
 There were plans for opening a dairy farm at Krýsuvíkurbú farm back in the 1950s, but it never opened due to various reasons.

-You can now drive further on and visit all the interesting sights on the Reykjanes Peninsula.
+You can now drive further on and visit all the interesting sights on the Reykjanesskagi Peninsula.

-I have added my video of Brimketill just to give you a preview of what the Reykjanes peninsula has to offer.
+I have added my video of Brimketill just to give you a preview of what the Reykjanesskagi peninsula has to offer.

 My next travel-blog is on the haunted Gunnuhver geothermal area on the Reykjanes peninsula, where you will find Iceland's biggest geothermal mud pool.

 I have also written a travel-blog about a Beautiful sunset at Eldvörp Row of Craters on the Reykjanes Peninsula in SW Iceland.

 Have a lovely time visiting the Reykjanes peninsula :)